sassoftware/viya4-deployment/README.md

 ### DNS

-During the installation, an ingress load balancer can be installed for SAS Viya and for the monitoring and logging stack.
+During the installation, an ingress load balancer can be installed for the SAS Viya platform and for the monitoring and logging stack.
 The host name for these services must be registered with your DNS provider in order to resolve to the LoadBalancer endpoint.
 This can be done by creating a record for each unique ingress controller host.

-However, when you are managing multiple SAS Viya deployments, creating these records can be time-consuming.
+However, when you are managing multiple SAS Viya platform deployments, creating these records can be time-consuming.
 In such a case, SAS recommends creating a DNS record that points to the ingress controller's endpoint.
 The endpoint might be an IP address or FQDN, depending on the cloud provider.
 Take these steps:

 1. Create an A record or CNAME (depending on cloud provider) that resolves the desired host name to the LoadBalancer endpoint.
 2. Create a wildcard CNAME record that resolves to the record that you created in the previous step.